hanqicode/PerkTreeForMyself/BackEnd/LinuxCommandLine/LearningTheShell.md

 `echo`: prints out its text **arguments** on standard output.
 So it will print text actual value.
 1. arithmetic expansion: `echo $((2 + 2))`.

+## 8 - Advanced Keyboard Tricks
+`clear`: clear the screen.

+`history`: display history of commands used.

+Cursor Movement Commands:
+`ctrl + a`: move to the beginning of the line.
+`ctrl + e`: move to the end of the line.

+## 9 - Permission
+//TODO